a-krishnamachar/InteractiveConcertFinder/README.md

 4. Go to a concert and *find your vibe*! (not part of the webpage ;) )

 *Sample Inputs*:
-- New York
+- City: New York
-- Coldplay
+- Artist: Coldplay
+- Result:

 # Additional Info:
 *APIs Used (2)*: